 FTC for the last two years and I have found that students have learned more about topics like forces, torque, and circuits building the robots than I could have ever shown them in class or out of a book.
 I love when a student says, ‘Hey, we learned this in class!’”

 But getting students excited about learning is just one of Botello’s goals.
 “My overall goal every year,” he said, “is to help every student realize his or her full potential.”
 Some students, however, take a little more prodding than others.
 Botello recalled one student in particular who found school a bit too easy.

 “I motivated this student to be amazing by challenging him more than he had ever been challenged in high school to that point,” said Botello.
 “This drive all started with him failing a test in my class. . . .
 I told him with the effort that he was putting into the class, he deserved to fail.
 He had never failed, let alone been told that he deserved to fail before.
 From that moment on, he tried on every assignment and examination.
 He is now two semesters from graduating with a degree in computer engineering, has a job lined up after graduation, and has already created an app. . . .”

-Nikki Nalley, thank you for giving your students concrete learning experiences they can hold on to for a lifetime.
-Congratulations on being named Pitsco’s January 2017 Teacher of the Month.
+Eric Botello, thank you for turning on the potential of every student you encounter.
+Congratulations on being named Pitsco’s March 2017 Teacher of the Month.